3 days in Munich is a good amount of time to see this beautiful and amazing city in Bavaria, Germany.

 Third Reich Tour

-One of the darker sides of Munich is that the city played a key role in the rise of Hitler and the Nazis to power.
+One part of the dark history of Munich is that the city played a key role in the rise of Hitler and the Nazis to power, which eventually led to the outbreak of World War II.
 Hitler arrived in the city in 1913 as a 24-year-old after failing to become an artist in Vienna.

 Following the end of the First World War, the Nazi party slowly grew a base of power in the city which led to the failed Munich putsch in 1923 and Hitler’s imprisonment.
 The city is also where the infamous SS was formed.

-With all of these places across the city, it’s overwhelming to try and find them yourself and understand the significance of what happened.
+With all of these places across the city, such as Munich Residenz near Odeonplatz, it’s overwhelming to try and find them yourself and understand the significance of what happened.
 My advice is to book a walking tour that will take you to all these places.

-The guides will be able to give you all the detail about what happened here and how the Nazis were able to rise to power.
+The guided tour will be able to give you all the detail about what happened here and how the Nazis were able to rise to power.

 Dachau is one of the most humbling places I have ever visited.
 It may not have the same power as Auschwitz, but what happened there is still barely believable.

-Dachau is located outside of Munich.
+The Dachau Memorial Site is located outside of Munich.
 You will need to get the S2 in the direction of Dachau/Petershausen until you reach Dachau Bahnhof.
 From there, you take the 726 bus towards “Saubachsiedlung” to the entrance of the memorial site (“KZ-Gedenkstätte”).

 Entrance to the site is free, however, you do have the option of paying for a tour.
 This may be a good idea if you want to know more about what happened as the guides have a lot of in-depth knowledge about the atrocities that occurred at Dachau.